lukeirwin03/BioI-Genome-Sequence/README.md

 # Contact Info
 Author: Luke Irwin, lukeirwin [at] unomaha [dot] edu

 # Known Bugs
 As of 11/17/21 there are no known bugs in the program.

+[^1]: B. Yimwadsana and P. Artiwet, “On optimizing DNA sequence design for DNA logic and circuit,” TENCON 2018 - 2018 IEEE Region 10 Conference, 2018.